wangonya/algorithms/README.md

-# algorithms
+# Data structures & algorithms in python
-My notes and code while reading https://goalkicker.com/AlgorithmsBook